3. Data collected - website

 Personalized ads are turned off for our entire account with our search partner.
 This means you will not see ads on other sites related to searches performed on Findx (also known as re-marketing).

-"But you still pass on my IP-address to CodeFuel and Bing".
+"But you still pass on my IP-address to Bing".
 Yes, we have to.
 We protect your privacy to the maximum extent allowed under the agreement we have with them.
 Other privacy-centric search engines mask part of your IP-address before passing it on to their partners - we are not allowed to do that.
 It is a matter of trust.
 You have to trust that the privacy search engines do not pass on your full IP-address to their partners.
 On Findx, you have to trust that our partners only use it for what thay say they will, which is to provide better results on our site (only) - nothing else.
 We trust them.

 We do not integrate third-party tracking scripts into Findx search pages, which means that search data is only shared with the third-parties mentioned above who are directly involved with providing us search results and ads.